How To Be A Good Worship Leader – 19 Smart Strategies To Lead Worship Well

 Especially if you’re a co-worship leader.

-You could have a great idea that no one has thought of yet.
+You could have a brilliant idea that no one else has thought of.

-The job of a worship leader is to exhort and encourage people to turn their attention toward God where it needs to be — to bring honor to Him to whom honor is due and to prepare the way for Him to move in and on the behalf of people as He desires.
+The job of a worship leader is to encourage people to turn their attention to God where it needs to be so he can move in their hearts.

-No matter how great the worship is, people will not always do all of these things automatically.
+No matter how great the worship is, people won’t always do these things automatically.

 They need to be led.

-It’s easy to get so caught up in worshiping God that you become unaware of your surroundings and miss your cues from the pastor and others who are involved in the service.
+It’s easy to get so caught up in worshipping God that you become completely unaware of your surroundings and miss your cues from the pastor and others who are involved in the service.

 A good worship team is an integral part of the local church.
 Ensure your team stays connected in serving through the body.
 Avoid cliques and the appearance of loftiness by keeping them engaged in serving through the body.